alexanderaugusto/IBM-HACKATHON-WATERSON/mobile/README.md

 This application was developed using the Javascript language with the [React Native](https://reactnative.dev/) and [Expo-cli](https://docs.expo.io/)  library.
 It is where the client will use all the resources hidden behind the scenes of our application.

 ## Important
-Sorry, but we still don't have the Andaroid version of it, so we just leave it in the APK folder inside the android folder.
+Sorry, but we still don't have the IOS version of it, so we just leave it in the APK folder inside the android folder.

 But if you want to run our app on IOS, try to run the Expo app, just follow the steps below.